Congo mine tests Glencore's efforts to weather copper slump

 Basil Mwangala Mdala, a 45-year-old electrician, said he was offered an $11,000 buy-out, but turned it down.
 “What am I going to do with $11,000?
 I have all of my family here.
 I have responsibilities as a parent ...
 The misery has begun.”

-The somber assessment jars somewhat with the message to investors from Glencore’s headquarters in the wealthy Swiss tax haven of Zug - that its copper mining operations can adapt and thrive.
+The sombre assessment jars somewhat with the message to investors from Glencore’s headquarters in the wealthy Swiss tax haven of Zug - that its copper mining operations can adapt and thrive.

 The mining and trading group was built up through years of rapid expansion, and is now one of the world’s biggest metals miners.
 But fears it may run out of cash sent its shares tumbling earlier this year and forced Chief Executive Ivan Glasenberg to issue new shares and rein in debts and capital spending.